It’s Tuesday! If you’re not excited yet, you will be after reading about this Tuesday’s Game of the Week, Copy Cat.

 1. Choose students who will go all out and make the game entertaining.
 This was one of the greatest games I’ve ever watched, but there is no denying that students selected were what made it so memorable.

-2. Video each “Copy Cat” and post them on your Facebook page so that your youth ministry can comment, or even vote for there favorite.
+2. Video each “Copy Cat” and post them on social media and join in on trends so your youth ministry can comment, or even vote for there favorite.

 4. I know that most of you will realize this without me pointing it out, but I need to just in case.
 In the video I showed you, Jessica was facing the mirror with her back to the camera.
 When you play, make sure that your contestants are always facing the audience in a place where everyone can see them.